fractal-analytics-platform/fractal-server/docs/configuration.md

 POSTGRES_DB=fractal_test
 JWT_SECRET_KEY=jwt_secret_key
 ```
-All the other configurations will assume the defaul value.
+All the other configurations will assume the default value.

 ---